Azure/orkestra/testing/helpfulnotes.md

 NAME            ID                                                              REPO
 mysampleproject brigade-a50ed8c1dbd7fa803b75f009f893b56bfd12347cadb1e404c12  github.com/brigadecore/empty-testbed
 ```

 To give our brigade jobs the ability to access our kubectl commands we have to apply the binding.yml file onto our cluster.
 This file gives the brigade jobs permissions for various kubectl commands.

 ```
+cd testing
 kubectl apply -f binding.yml
 ```

-We also want to run the argo server so we can view the workflow.
+We also want to run the argo server so we can view the workflow, and so our validation tests can check if the workflow pods were deployed successfully.

 ```
 argo server